whayler1/rivets-example/readme.md

 rivets.bind(
   document.querySelector('#candy-shop'), // bind to the element with id "candy-shop" {
-  data: data // add the data object ao we can reference it in our template });
+  data: data // add the data object so we can reference it in our template });
 ```